 The Skiers Trust is the UK’s oldest and widest reaching national snowsports charity for young people.

 The power of snowsports to enhance and change lives cannot be underestimated.
-Whether supporting the next generation of British competitors to compete on the world stage or giving a life chance to young people with additional needs or from disadvantaged backgrounds, the Skiers Trust helps young people thrive and reach their potential.
+Whether supporting the next generation of aspiring British competitors to compete on the world stage or giving a life chance to young people with special educational needs, physical disabilities or from disadvantaged backgrounds, the Skiers Trust helps young people thrive and reach their potential.

 Snowsports have the capacity to enthuse, motivate and generate lasting confidence.
-Our grant recipients can attest to the real value of our past assistance.
+Our grant recipients can confirm the real difference that our support has meant to them.

 We believe it’s in everyone’s interest to widen access to snowsports for young people whatever their background.